dashpay/docs-platform/docs/reference/data-contracts.md

 #### Required Properties (Optional)

-Each document may have some fields that are required for the document to be valid and other fields that are optional.
-Required fields are defined via the `required` array which consists of a list of the field names from the document that must be present.
-The `required` object should be excluded for documents without any required properties.
+Each document may have some fields that are required for the document to be valid and other optional fields.
+Required fields are defined via the `required` array, which contains a list of the field names that must be present in the document.
+The `required` object should only be included for documents with at least one required property.

 ```json
 "required": [